 A wheelchair ramp is an inclined plane installed in addition to or instead of stairs.
-Ramps permit wheelchair users, as well as people pushing strollers, carts, or other wheeled objects, to more easily have access to a building.
+Ramps permit wheelchair users and people pushing strollers, carts, or other wheeled objects to access a building more efficiently.

-A wheelchair ramp can be permanent, semi-permanent or portable.
+A wheelchair ramp can be permanent, semi-permanent, or portable.
 Permanent ramps are designed to be bolted or cemented in place.
-Semi-permanent ramps rest on top of the ground or cement pad and are commonly used for the short-term.
-Permanent and semi-permanent ramps are usually of aluminum, concrete or wood.
-Aluminum ramps are more durable than wooden ramps and can be moved or reconfigured.
-Wikipedia – http://en.wikipedia.org/wiki/Wheelchair_ramp
+Semi-permanent ramps rest on top of the ground or cement pad and are commonly used for the short term.

-There are several considerations and requirements you should review before acquiring a new ramp.
-The preparation beforehand can easily take longer than the actual building and installation of the ramp.
-You may even decide to ask for bids from several ramp companies before making the decision.
+You should review several considerations and requirements before acquiring a new ramp.
+The preparation beforehand can take longer than the actual building and installation of the ramp.
+You may even ask for bids from several ramp companies before deciding.

 Which entry door are you going to use for the ramp?

-- Many people make the mistake of building a wheelchair ramp within a very confined space thereby making the slope too steep for safe use.
-There are many reasons that may encroach on the needed space for a ramp: large trees, parking for autos, buildings, etc. And where do you want the exit landing to end up?.
-Each location is different.
-You’ll need to determine what is best for your home.
-If you are using a ramp company, they will be able to assist you.
+- A common error is constructing a wheelchair ramp in a very constrained area, making the slope too steep for safe use.
+Many reasons may encroach on the needed space for a ramp: large trees, parking for autos, buildings, etc. And where do you want the exit landing to end up?

-- If you rent your home the home owner may have requirements of their own.
+- If you rent your home, the home-owner may have their own requirements.